 Just as you might read a novel and follow the story but then go to your English class and discover you missed some really important parts to fully understand the book, you can also look at an image and only partially understand it.

 This course intends to give you the tools to notice more of the images in your daily life and learn how to critically engage with them.
-Over the 16 weeks, we will watch movies, television shows, YouTube channels, music videos and look at photos, advertisements, artwork, and websites.
+Over the 16 weeks, we will watch movies, television shows, YouTube channels, music videos and look at photos, advertisements, artwork, graphic novels, and websites.
 By the end of this class, you should be better equipped to move through life as a more thoughtful consumer and a more engaged, responsible citizen.

 Instructor: Rachel Watson